bubsler807/site/content/My Music/song 2025-04-20 gentle moon.md

 ## Notes

-2024-04-20: Recorded today with a 3u cm1 teal on both vocals and a Guild F-2512 12-String.
+2024-04-20: Recorded today with 3U Audio CM1 Teal on both vocals and a Guild F-2512 12-String.